-Our Digital Learning Manager in the U.S., Tim Rasmussen, said: "I'm excited that we have established a training partnership with Edovo.
+Our Digital Learning Manager, Tim Rasmussen, said: "I'm excited that we have established a training partnership with Edovo.
 70-plus learners each day are now completing our courses.
 This award-winning training is reaching vulnerable populations and contributing on a grand scale to preventing exploitation through education and community empowerment."